mmagyar/yaschva/README.md

 This project tries to simplify syntax for better readability, and provide more secure defaults among others.

+JSON schema is very verbose,
+yaschva's schema is defined with both itself and in JSON schema.
+The JSON schema is about twice as long.

 ### How to use JSON schema definition when writing yaschva schema

 In your yaschva schema file you need to add a property in the root object called: